Nutrition System

 How nutrition fits the system

-Nutrition should support body composition goals and recovery.
-Corely positions it as part of the same system as training and fasting.
+Nutrition supports your body composition goals and recovery.
+Corely treats it as part of the same system as training and fasting — not as a separate tracker.

 Calorie target

-Daily calories are framed around the user’s goal, giving them a clear budget to work within while still supporting consistency.
+Daily calories are framed around your goal, giving you a clear budget to work within while still supporting consistency.

 Protein target